bgrigs/GrandHotel/README.md

 -make mobile hamburger menu a little smaller and/or add mroe padding

--Add border-bottom to links in fotter
+-Add border-bottom to links in footer